Labour History in Abbotsford Logo

 Category: South Asian

-Because they were treated unfairly and did not have full rights as citizens, South Asian workers in the Fraser Valley worked together to support the fight for equality on a national level.
-They raised $4,000 to support Indian representatives pushing for freedom and fairer immigration laws, using their labour to fight for change in Canada.
+Because they were treated unfairly and did not have full rights as citizens, South Asian workers in the Fraser Valley worked together and raised money to support the fight for equality on a national level.
+South Asian workers were also on the front lines of the local International Woodworkers of America-Canada unionization effort, and fought successfully for better living conditions and equal pay for all lumber workers in the early 1940s.

 1941